Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Quizzes — Knowledge Assessments with Cited Answers

 Quiz questions are grounded in YOUR uploaded material.
 Answers cite specific sources and passages.
 Use for exam prep, self-assessment, or as part of the Knowledge OS retention engine (generate quiz in NLM → grade with Claude → targeted review).
-Progress now saved across sessions.
+Progress is now saved across sessions — return tomorrow and pick up where you left off.

 Flashcards — Source-Grounded Spaced Repetition